How to fix DaVinci Resolve No OpenCL Capable GPU Found Error

 OpenCL is needed to run DaVinci Resolve, but what happens if it can't find it?

-The earliest date and hardware that supported OpenCL 1.2 is AMD’s A-5 Series APUs from 2012, which, if you do still run these and are currently trying to load up Resolve, please just stop and look at our specifications page for our recommendations for whole upgrades.
+The earliest date and hardware that supported OpenCL 1.2 is AMD’s A-5 Series APUs from 2012, if you still run these and are currently trying to load up Resolve, then instead take a look at our specifications page for our recommendations.

-Though, what happens if you have a compatible system?
+What happens if you do have a compatible system, and are still faced with the ‘No OpenCL capable GPU found error’ message?
 Here are some steps to take:

 1